dagoodma/SLUGS-Logger/README.md

 * Data is recorded in chunks of 506 bytes.
 It is possible for the last 505 bytes of data to be lost.

+* The red LED is used to indicate the state of the device.
+When the red LED is off, the Slogger is able to log data.
+When the red LED is on, the device has encountered a fatal error and needs to be reset to continue logging.

 * **IMPORTANT:** This project is still in development.
 Chunks of data might be lost.
 Please take note of any issues, and send them to the developer: Jesse Harkin (jdharkin@ucsc.edu).

+## Motivation ##
+This project was created because our lab found no available data-loggers that are:
+* Reliable at high speeds
+* Robust

+More specifically, the Slogger was designed to meet these requirements:
+* Support continuous 115200 buad UART
+* Maintain the file system while minimizing writes
+  * Allocate a file "sweet spot" in size and then increase in that size as needed
+* Integrity checking
+  * Data checksums
+* Robust to power/card errors
+  * Ensure file system integrity even when card errors out at most inopportune moments. (i.e., a cluster update)

+It has also been designed with the posibility for supporting multiple inputs and multiple input types in the future.

 ## Code ##
 ### Overview ###